 When it comes to daily maintenance, both floors are extremely easy to maintain.
 For daily cleaning, using a broom, dust mop, or even a vacuum designed for use on hard floors is sufficient.
 For a deeper clean, a steam mop or a regular wet mop used with water and a mild cleaner both work fine.

 When stained concrete is installed, a coating is applied to the surface.
-While this coating may last for several years, over time, spots can become warned.
+While this coating may last for several years, spots can wear over time.
 This leads to faded color and a lack of shine, especially in high-traffic areas.

 When this happens, you need to use new coatings and protective waxes.
 This is both time-consuming and adds to your ongoing maintenance costs.

-Although daily maintenance between the two are similar, the long-term maintenance for polished concrete is much less expensive and time-consuming than the maintenance of stained concrete floors.
+Although daily maintenance between the two is similar, the long-term maintenance for polished concrete is much less expensive and time-consuming than the maintenance of stained concrete floors.

 With stained concrete, you can choose from a variety of different colors of stain.
 You can even create your own custom stain for a floor that’s truly unlike any other.
 You can apply different colors to create stunning designs on your new floor.

 With polished concrete, you can achieve a highly polished finish.
-While you primarily will see these high-shine floors are industrial areas or even showrooms, polished concrete is now becoming a popular choice in high-end residences.
+While you primarily will see these high-shine floors are industrial areas or even showrooms, polished concrete is now becoming a popular choice in high-end residences as well.

 In this category, stained concrete is the winner.
 Polished concrete has a beautiful shine.
-However, your concrete floors won’t be truly personalized until they are stained unique until you stain them.
+However, your concrete floors won’t be truly personalized until in a style that is uniquely yours.

-The type of concrete flooring you select may be based on where you plan to use it.
-Whether you plan to use it indoors or out, which is the better flooring to choose?
+The type of concrete flooring you select may be determined based on where you plan to use it.
+Whether you plan to use this type of flooring indoors or out, which is the better concrete to choose?